-Though Scandinavia has produced distinctive jewelry at least since the time of the Vikings, the region’s unique industry didn’t come into its own until the late 19th century.
-Prior to this time, jewelry from the four Scandinavian countries—Denmark, Norway, Sweden, and Finland—drew primarily on early Nordic traditions.
+Though the Scandinavian region has produced distinctive jewelry since at least the time of the Vikings, the area’s jewelry industry didn’t come into its own until the late 19th century.
+Prior to this time, jewelry from the three Scandinavian countries—Denmark, Norway, and Sweden—drew primarily on early Nordic traditions.
 Heavily embellished bracelets, rings, and pendants featured complex knotted designs showcasing symbolic animals and signs.
 These pieces emphasized their metal materials, particularly silver, with limited gemstone and pearl decoration.

 Near the turn of the 20th century, Scandinavian artisans looked to indigenous craft-oriented arts to inform their designs.
 Norway distinguished itself in the enameled metal arts, and firms like J. Tostrup, Marius Hammer, and David-Andersen adapted the basse-taille and plique-à-jour techniques for jewelry production.
 Most of these enameled pieces reflected the reigning Art Nouveau trends of bright colors and densely layered floral shapes.